Phase IIB Trial of Bazedoxifene Plus Conjugated Estrogens

 - 10-year relative risk of ≥2X that for the average population for age group as calculated by IBIS Breast Cancer Risk Evaluation Tool version 8 (Tyrer-Cuzick) (http://www.ems-trials.org/riskevaluator/); or a 5-year Gail Model Risk of ≥2X the average risk woman for age group (as calculated by the NCI Breast Cancer Risk

-- Systemic Hormones: If previously on oral contraceptives or hormone replacement, women must be off for 8 weeks or more prior to baseline mammogram and RPFNA.
+Systemic Hormones: If previously on oral contraceptives or systemic hormone replacement such as pills, transdermal patches, oral troches, or injections, must be off for 8 weeks or more prior to baseline mammogram and RPFNA.

 You CAN'T join if...